0SINTr/ofm/README.md

 - Automated **OSINT tool for querying Google** recursively using advanced search methods and filtering search results:
     - [osintr](https://github.com/0SINTr/osintr)

-### Specialized tools
+### STAGE 2: Specialized tools
-- After the first wave of (more or less) relevant data has been collected and filtered from search engines, the next step is to use **specialized OSINT tools** (find some examples in the diagram) on the most relevant bits of data that are available regarding the target (usernames, email addresses, phone numbers, names or nicknames etc.).
+- After the first wave of (more or less) relevant data has been collected and filtered from search engines, the next step is to use **specialized OSINT tools** on the most relevant bits of data that have been collected during Stage 1 (usernames, email addresses, phone numbers, profile URLs etc.).
-- These tools are meant to further filter and narrow the search, however they can also provide new insights and leads on the target's online presence.
-Combining these tools with the advanced searches from the previous step may already build a significant portion of the target's **digital footprint**.
+- These tools are meant as additional filters for the OSINT investigation, however they can also provide new insights and leads on the target's online presence.
+Combining these tools with the advanced searches from the previous stage may already build a significant portion of the target's **digital footprint**.
+- Some of the tools used in this stage are:
+    - Username search:
+        - Sherlock
+        - Maigret
+        - Whatsmyname
+        - Spiderfoot
+        - Marple
+        - Mailcat
+        - HIBP (breaches)
+        - Inteltechniques Tools
+        - Bellingcat Toolkit
+    - Email search:
+        - Holehe
+        - Ghunt (gmail)
+        - Spiderfoot
+        - Whoxy
+        - HIBP (breaches and pastes)
+        - IntelX
+        - Inteltechniques Tools
+        - Bellingcat Toolkit

-### Social avenues
+### STAGE 3: Social avenues
 - The information collected in the previous two steps may point to one or more **social media profiles** that the target is using.
 These profiles may include, but not be limited to, well-known social media services - **Facebook**, **Instagram**, **TikTok**, **X** or **Reddit**, secondary or emerging social networks such as **Bluesky** or **Truth Social**, blogs, forums, or chat rooms such as **Telegram**, **Discord**, **Slack** etc.
 - Any of these avenues can lead to discovering more information about the target, either **personal** (age, birthday, photos, workplace, locations, friends) or **ideological** such as political, cultural, religious or sexual preferences, among others.
 Any such lead can further unravel a suite of pathways to explore, and can also help paint a better picture of the target.
 This research is **mostly manual**.

-### Data breaches
+### STAGE 4: Data breaches
 - Websites and APIs providing information and search capabilities on **data breaches and pastes** can sometimes prove to be extremely rewarding, especially if the previous steps have not provided a great deal of data about the target.
 Finding breaches that the target's username or email address has been a part of can provide crucial clues on some of the platforms where the target has (or at least had) accounts or profiles.
 Furthermore, this type of searches can easily be **automated** via Python scripts and libraries, at very low API costs.
 Of course, this can again lead to manual research once one or more pieces of data have been found.
 - Typical tools in this step are **HaveIBeenPwned**, **Dehashed**, **Snusbase**, **LeakCheck**, **Pastebin**, **IntelX** etc.

-### Dark web
+### STAGE 5: Dark web
 - Finally, in some cases there may be a need to touch the dark web, especially if the target potentially uses this environment for **unethical or illegal activities**.
 Most of the time, tapping into the rabbit holes of the dark web is unnecessary since 99% of the data resides on the **clear web**.
 This type of research is **mostly manual**, it's done through the **Tor browser** and can expose the investigator to various **risks** if proper security measures are not implemented.

 ## Final considerations